-The SPI is collected, maintained, and used in the system in order to provide health monitoring and behavior change support to participants, and to conduct research and data gathering for VA investigators.
+The SPI is collected, maintained, and used in the system in order to provide health monitoring and behavior change support to participants, and to conduct research and data gathering.
 Authorized program staff will enter the participants' enrollment information into the system.
 Some, but not all, data fields used by staff to enter participant information will be restricted to certain values or formats to improve accuracy.
 The numeric telephone data may also be limited to accept certain values as valid to improve accuracy.

-1.4b If the system checks for accuracy by accessing a commercial aggregator of information, describe this process and the levels of accuracy required by the contract.
+1.4b Does the system check for accuracy by accessing a commercial aggregator of information, describe this process and the levels of accuracy required by the contract?